What is Artificial Intelligence used for in chemistry?

 Prof. Anne Lurent (Director of ISDM and Vice President for Open Science and Research Data at UM)

-Anne Laurent is Professor of Computer Science at the University of Montpellier, and Vice-President for Open Science and Research Data.
+Anne Laurent is a professor of computer science at the University of Montpellier and Vice President for Open Science and Research Data.

-A member of the LIRMM (FADO team dedicated to the Semantic Web and Open Science), her research focuses on databases and artificial intelligence (data warehousing, massive data mining, imprecision management, etc.).
+A member of LIRMM (FADO team dedicated to the Semantic Web and open science), she conducts research in the fields of databases and artificial intelligence (data warehouses, big data mining, imprecision management, etc.).

-Deeply committed to interdisciplinarity and building bridges between different communities, she is involved in a number of structuring and interface research projects.
-Anne teaches at Polytech Montpellier in the Computer Science and Management Department.
+Deeply committed to interdisciplinarity and building bridges between different communities, she participates in various structural and research projects at the interfaces.
+Anne teaches at Polytech Montpellier in the Computer Science and Management department.

-He then worked at Boreskov Institute of Catalysis prior to moving to the University of Bath where he was employed as a research officer, which allowed him to complete his PhD in the area of multiphase membrane catalysis.
+He then worked at the Boreskov Institute of Catalysis before moving to the University of Bath, where he was employed as a research officer, which allowed him to complete his PhD in the area of multiphase membrane catalysis.

 In September 2009, he was appointed Professor of Engineering at the School of Engineering, University of Warwick, a position he held until April 2013.